 PHOTOS: NEWCASTLE LOCALS URGE THOMAS COOK TO SEVER TIES WITH SEAWORLD

-Newcastle – Holding signs proclaiming, “Thomas Cook: Stop Promoting SeaWorld,” a group of local activists stood outside the travel provider’s Northumberland Street branch to call on the company to remove the notoriously cruel amusement park from its promotions.
-The demonstration, coordinated by People for the Ethical Treatment of Animals (PETA), was part of a national week of action during which similar protests were held in more than 45 locations across the UK.
+Newcastle upon Tyne – Holding signs proclaiming, “Thomas Cook: Stop Promoting SeaWorld,” a group of local activists stood outside the travel provider’s Northumberland Street branch to call on the company to remove the notoriously cruel amusement park from its promotions.
+The demonstration, coordinated by People for the Ethical Treatment of Animals (PETA), was part of a national day of action during which similar protests were held in 80 locations across the UK.

 “Profiting from orca abuse is indefensible,” says PETA Director Elisa Allen.
 “PETA is calling on Thomas Cook to join STA Travel and Responsible Travel in rejecting SeaWorld’s orca prisons, where intelligent marine mammals have nochoice but to swim in endless circles around tiny concrete tanks.”